terra-campaigns/arrival/statblocks/ngar-tho.md

 Ngar'tho are not especially aggressive toward humans, largely ignoring them save when some are needed for various terrible purposes.
 When engaged in combat, they will usually fight with pincers or tentacles, though some use alien devices.
 Their technology is powerful, but rapidly degrades into powder when separated from its owner.

+Each Ngar'tho has 1d4+1 Evourecs attached to its body that can be dropped for controling creatures.

 **Evourec**
 ***CR 1/4***
 ![|500](https://i.imgur.com/w7sOVio.png)

+- Long jump: Evourecs attack by jumping onto creature faces.
+- Attachment: Upon hit, on a failed DEX, the evourec attaches to the spine of its target
+- Mind control: Upon attaching, on a failed INT, the target walks towards the Ngar'tho hive (or the closest Ngar'tho) for further instructions.

+Note: when introducing outside a dream setting, review [this](https://pca.st/episode/7e676f15-d5cb-4ffc-970d-67caddf15d04) for accurate strategies and tactics.